CP 1: Novel Use of mHealth Data to Identify States of Vulnerability and Receptivity to JITAIs

 Python

-Auritus: An Open-Source Optimization Toolkit for Training & Development of Human Movement Models & Filters Using Earables
+Auritus: An Open-Source Optimization Toolkit for Training and Development of Human Movement Models and Filters Using Earables

 ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies